-The laser will not mark stainless steel in its raw state.
-We need to use a special chemical compound.
-The compound is sprayed onto the area of the metal requiring engraving prior to beginning the job.
+The laser will not mark stainless steel in it’s raw state.
+We need to use a special chemical compound The compound is sprayed onto the area of the metal requiring engraving prior to beginning the job.
 The compound is off-beige in colour.
 The laser is optimized to engrave over the compound whilst marking the steel with permanent black marks.
 Text engraves with exceptional clarity.
 Images can be engraved but they need to be converted to 100% black and white bitmaps with no grayscale shades.

-The chemical compound will need to be washed off after the engraving is complete to reveal the black marks.
+The chemical compound will need to washed off after the engraving is complete to reveal the black marks.

-If your engraving covers an expansive area (i.e covers an entire sheet) we usually advise that you carry out the engraving on a stainless steel that is at least 2mm thick.
-The intense heat from the laser can cause the corners of the metal to curve up making the laser lose it’s focus.
+If your engraving covers an expansive area (i.e covers an entire sheet) we usually advise that you carry out the engraving on a stainless steel that is at least 2mm thickness.
+The intense heat from the laser can cause the corners of the metal to curve up making the laser loose it’s focus.
 When this occurs, the chemical compound does not fuse correctly with the steel surface resulting in a variation in tone.